dmulyalin/ttp_templates/docs/ttp_templates/platform.cisco_nxos_show_running_config_vrrpv3.md

 <doc>
 Template to parse and normalize Cisco NX-OS VRRPv3 configuration.

-This template requires output of:
+This template accepts output collected with any of these commands:

 - 'show running-config vrrp'
+- 'show running-config vrrpv3'

 IPv4 and IPv6 address families, multiple interfaces and groups, primary addresses with or without the 'primary' keyword, and explicit or default